Contact us to see

 How It Works?

-To begin with one of our Psychologists will meet with you to find out about your loss and how you have been managing so far.
+To begin with one of our Therapists will meet with you to find out about your loss and how you have been managing so far.
 They will ask you about the person that you have lost and your life together, your current life daily responsibilities, mood and friends and family in order to get an accurate sense of this and formulate a treatment plan for you.

-Your Psychologist will then help you to understand a little more about the process of grief and how it works because the more you learn about grief the better you will be able to cope with it.
+Your Therapist will then help you to understand a little more about the process of grief and how it works because the more you learn about grief the better you will be able to cope with it.
 When you understand what is happening to you and have some idea of what to expect, you will feel more in control of your grief and will be in a better position to take care of yourself, to find your own way through this loss and to begin rebuilding your life.

-You will then work together with your Psychologist to not compare your grief with anyone else’s and know that at this moment your loss is the worst thing that could happen to anyone.
+You will then work together with your Therapist to not compare your grief with anyone else’s and know that at this moment your loss is the worst thing that could happen to anyone.
 This will enable you to acknowledge that your loss is worthy of grief and accept that you must endure the real feelings of sorrow.
 It will also help you to accept that as much as you may want to do so, there is no way to avoid your grief.

 - Coming to terms with the reality of your loss.